 Motion isolation is important with any mattress, but it’s acutely important when one partner is (1) active in their sleep and/or (2) is a huge fan of getting up for a midnight snack.
 Usually, all-foam beds are quite good at limiting motion transfer and Leesa is no different.

-Moving over to edge support, this often goes overlooked, but is key if you plan to share a queen or full size mattress.
+Moving over to edge support, this often goes overlooked, but is key if you plan to share a twin XL (oh my..) or full size mattress.
 With these smaller size beds, space is limited, so you want to be able to access the entire surface area of the bed, including the perimeter.
 If the edges compress too much you can get a roll-off sensation, which is no bueno muchacho.

-Leesa has ok, not great edge support—common for all-foam beds.
+Leesa has ok edge support, which is common for all-foam beds.
 We’ve seen worse, but we’ve also seen much better edge support.
 Let’s put it this way, edge support is not a reason to get Leesa, but it shouldn’t be a major deterrent either.
+We actually think edge support is a little overblown in the mattress community.
+The percentage of people that care deeply about edge support is probably rather small; we’d wager that it’s less than 20% of consumers.

 We can see why Leesa is so popular; it’s a quality bed that doesn’t overcomplicate things.
 You don’t have any special bells and whistles, no cooling textiles, no coils, and nothing to turn off the average consumer.
 We like it for myriad reasons, but probably the most impressive thing is that it’s a jack of all trades.
 It’s a good bed.